processone/docs.ejabberd.im/content/get-started/index.md

 Fortunately, if you need more than just the ejabberd platform software, ProcessOne can help you with a commercial offering.
-Commercial offering come in two type of packaging:
+The commercial offering comes in two types of packaging:

-- ejabberd Business Edition, including features for large companies (enhanced geodistributed companies and mobile support to develop own, rich clients) and world-clas support, that can please even the most demanding businesses, with 24/7 options.
+- ejabberd Business Edition, including features for large companies (enhanced geodistributed companies and mobile support to develop own, rich clients) and world-class support, that can please even the most demanding businesses, with 24/7 options.
 - ejabberd SaaS being a way to access and benefit of all the features of ejabberd Business Edition at an attractive and scalable